Jatakarma

-Jatakarman (IAST: Jātakarman, Sanskrit: जातकर्मन्) (literally, natal rites) is one of the major samskaras in Hinduism, that celebrates the birth of a child.
+Jatakarman (Sanskrit: जातकर्मन्; IAST: Jātakarman; lit. 'natal rites') is one of the major samskaras in Hinduism, that celebrates the birth of a child.
 It is typically a private rite of passage that is observed by the new parents, relatives of the baby and close friends.

 Etymology

 Jatakarman is a composite Sanskrit word, with roots Jāta and karman.
 The word Jata (जात) literally means "born, brought into existence, engendered, arisen, caused, appeared".
 The word karman (कर्मन्) literally means "action, performance, duty, obligation, any religious activity or rite, attainment".
 The composite word, Jatakarman, thus means "a rite when one is born" or "a birth ceremony".

 The root of the rite of passage is related to Jatak, which is the ancient Sanskrit word for a "new born infant".

 Description

 Jatakarman is the first post-natal rite of passage for a new born baby, in ancient texts of Hinduism.
 It celebrates the baby's birth, as well as the bonding of the father with the baby.
 During a traditional Jātakarman ritual, the father welcomes the baby by touching the baby's lips with honey and ghee (clarified butter).
 Sometimes, this ritual is marked with the recitation of Vedic hymns.
 The first significance of the hymns is explained in Gryhasutra texts to be medhajanana (Sanskrit: मेधाजनन), or to initiate the baby's mind and intellect in the womb of the world after the baby's body formation has completed in the womb of the mother.
 The second part of the hymns wish the baby a long life.